INL/blacklab-presentation/blacklab.md

 ---
 # What can we do with the results?

-- view as a list of matches (Key Word In Context, KWIC)
+- view list of matches (Key Word In Context, KWIC)
+- random sample of matches
-- view per document, with snippets (similar to Google results)
+- view per document, with snippets (more like Google results)
 - sort or group by document metadata
-- sort or group matches by context (e.g. 2nd word in match; lemma left of match)
+- sort or group matches by context words<br>
+  <small>(e.g. sort by lemma before match; or group by second word in match)</small>
-- capture parts of matches (e.g. find noun phrases and capture adjective(s) and noun separately)
+- capture parts of matches<br>
-- frequency lists (e.g. group whole corpus or subcorpus to find word frequencies per year)
+  <small>(e.g. find noun phrases, capturing adjectives and nouns separately)</small>
+- word frequencies (whole corpus / per year / per medium, etc.)

 *(examples coming up)*

+---
+# How does it work?

+Put simply, BlackLab is powered by:

+- Lucene's <i>reverse index</i> (like the index at the back of a book)
+- Its own <i>forward index</i> (to quickly find a word at a specific position)
+- A collection of custom `Query` classes to search for repetitions, XML tags, etc.

 ---
 class: chaptertitle